kallpaludica/tiendita-de-juegos/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate your own site’s directory and start it up.

     ```sh
     cd my-hello-world-starter/